moorepants/learn-multibody-dynamics/notation.rst

 Notation
 ========

 This explains the notation in the book.
-The mathmatic symbol is shown and then an example of a variable name that we use in the code.
+The mathematical symbol is shown and then an example of a variable name that we use in the code.

 .. todo:: Add the notation that is in the hand drawn figures.